 In the latest issue of MIDROC Ethiopia’s corporate magazine Tiret, Mohammed Al Amoudi has called for the continued industrial transformation of Ethiopia.
-The IMF (International Monetary Fund) has recently projected growth rates in excess of 8 per cent in 2016 (much the same as in 2015) but around 90 per cent of Ethiopian GDP is still being driven by agriculture (in which the Sheikh is a major investor) and by other services.
+The IMF (International Monetary Fund) has recently projected growth rates in excess of 8 per cent in 2016 (much the same as in 2015) but around 90 per cent of Ethiopian GDP is still being driven by agriculture (in which Mohammed is a major investor) and by other services.

 Industrial development is a central plank of the Government’s national strategic drive to build a secure and stable economy that can banish poverty and food insecurity.
 MIDROC is committed to supporting this process.